briantanabe/project-log/projects/Sour Candy.md

 ## Goals
 The goals here are pretty straightforward:
-1. Make some candy
+1. Make some candy --> All proceeds will be going to the roommates
 2. Learn Markdown
 3. **Learn about making sour candy**

-All proceeds from this project will go to the roommates, and I will be doc
+All proceeds from this project will go to the roommates, and I will be documenting this process as I do it, but the third bullet will take some explanation.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNzk4MjY1XX0=
+eyJoaXN0b3J5IjpbLTg4NDI0MDg4OV19
 -->